The plan of choice of Medicare enrollees.

 The table below summarizes your in-network cost for medical benefits with GEHA High Option.
-For complete information see the GEHA Plan Brochure.
+For complete information, refer to the GEHA Plan Brochure.

 |MinuteClinic (where available)||$10|

-The table below summarizes your cost for prescription drugs with GEHA High Option.
+The table below summarizes your cost for prescription drugs with GEHA’s High Option.
 For complete benefit information, including details on specialty drugs that are injected or infused, refer to the GEHA Plan Brochure.

 To find a drug cost based on your benefit plan and prescription dosage, check your drug costs.

 |Generic||$10 copay‡||$10 copay‡# plus difference between plan and drug cost|

 |Preferred brand-name||25%, up to $150 max‡¤||25%, up to $150 max‡¤#|